maxkasy/home/_pages/2_research.md

 ## Publications

 **Of forking paths and tied hands: Selective publication of findings, and what economists should do about it**
-  *Accepted, Journal of Economic Perspectives, 2021*
+  *Journal of Economic Perspectives, 2021*
   Manuscript: [statistics_social_science.pdf](/home/files/papers/statistics_social_science.pdf)

 **Who wins, who loses?
 Identification of conditional causal effects, and the welfare impact of changing wages**